Malcolm Playfair Anderson

 Malcolm Playfair Anderson (6 April 1879 – 21 February 1919) was an American zoologist and explorer.
-Anderson took part in several scientific expeditions and was chosen in 1904 to lead the Duke of Bedford's Exploration of Eastern Asia.
+Anderson took part in numerous scientific expeditions and was chosen in 1904 to lead the Duke of Bedford's Exploration of Eastern Asia.

 Early life

-Anderson was born 6 April 1879 in Irvington, Indiana, as the son of Melville Best Anderson and his wife Charlena (née van Vleck).
+Anderson was born 6 April 1879 in Irvington, Indiana to Melville Best Anderson and his wife Charlena (née van Vleck).

 Anderson was one of his parents' two children who survived to adulthood; the other was a younger brother, Robert van Vleck Anderson.

-From ages eleven to fifteen, Anderson attended school in Germany.
+From ages twelve to fourteen, Anderson attended school in Germany, where he was bullied by German schoolboys.

+When he returned to the United States, Anderson began accompanying naturalists on scientific expeditions across the west.
+In 1893, at 14 years old, he aided William Wightman Price and Ray Lyman Wilbur on a collecting trip to Arizona, which was financed by Timothy Hopkins, one of the original trustees of Stanford University.
+As a teenager, he collected a considerable number of bird and mammal specimens through California, Alaska, Arizona, and British Columbia, and worked with notable naturalists including Joseph Grinnell.

-Upon returning to the United States, Anderson attended Stanford University, graduating in 1904 with a Bachelor of Arts in zoology.
+Anderson enrolled in Stanford University, where his father was an English professor.
+He graduated in 1904 with a Bachelor of Arts in zoology.

-At age 15, Anderson collected expeditions, befriending scientists and academics such as Ray Lyman Wilbur.

-Before completing his degree, he had already undertaken thousands of miles' worth of scientific expeditions, traversing Arizona, California, and Alaska.

 Career

 In 1904, Anderson was chosen by the Zoological Society of London to lead Duke of Bedford's Exploration of Eastern Asia.

-While his interest was mostly in the study of birds, his role in the expedition was to procure new mammal specimens.
+While his interest was mostly in the study of birds, he was hired by Oldfield Thomas to procure new mammal specimens.

 The Exploration began in July 1904 in Yokohama, Japan.

 From 1904 to 1907, Anderson traveled through Japan, eastern China, and Korea.

 In 1908, he took a break from scientific collecting, traveling Europe with his mother Charlena.

 The second leg of the expedition began in Wuhan on 5 October 1909 and ended in Shanghai on 13 September 1910.

 The Bedford Exploration of Eastern Asia collected over 2,700 individual mammals, resulting in many newly described species.

 Anderson collected the holotypes of several species, including the Shinto shrew and Japanese red-backed vole.

 After completing the Exploration of Eastern Asia, Anderson took two collecting trips to South America.

 The first trip was with Wilfred Hudson Osgood, and the second was with his wife, Mary Elizabeth.
+He returned from the second trip "with health much impaired from the effects of fever."

 In 1911, British zoologist Oldfield Thomas wrote: "To our great loss and regret, Mr Anderson now proposes to give up the arduous life of the field collector."